 Piglet recognizes this and immediately punishes the now slowed and poisoned Sivir, quickly securing the kill with Cassiopeia’s E, Twin Fang (which deals additional damage to poisoned enemies), and a basic attack.

 Now at a bare sliver of health, Piglet works to position himself behind Mao’kai to block shots from the enemy Ryze, but is literally just a second or few frames too slow and Piglet’s Cassiopeia finally falls.

 To put it all in perspective, what just took us paragraphs to explain happened in less than 15 seconds in the Team Liquid and Immortals teamfight.
 For those struggling to improve their game, it can be understandably intimidating to process how you can get to Piglet’s level of survivability, but we assure you it’s within your capabilities.
-That being said, let’s take a look at how Mobalytics puts together your Toughness score to help make you one hard to kill Summoner.
+That being said, let’s take a look at how Mobalytics puts together your Survivability score to help make you one hard to kill Summoner.

 - This one is pretty self-explanatory – the more you die, the higher your score will be (remember that high red scores are bad).

 - The Deaths metric keeps track of your average Deaths per game and the average percentage of deaths you die in each of the game’s phases (early, mid, late).

 - No one wants to die alone.
 Whether you’re getting caught or losing in a 1v1 duel, a Solo Death can be huge.